craigduncanlab/markup-languages/README.md

 # Implementation of the PML to SML translation

-PML to SML translator design is based on the premise that by knowing a specific document type, the conventions and writing patterns can be used to detect structure and use this for application of more detailed, line-by-line style codes.
+PML to SML translator design is based on the premise that by knowing a specific document type, the conventions and writing patterns can be used to detect structure and automated the application of detailed, line-by-line style codes.
 This helps to convert relatively plain text into SML.
 It can also be described as an Automatic SML Assistant.

-The efficacy of the translator is based on domain-specific knowledge and the quality of inferences that can be made by the algorithms that it uses.
+The translator is based on domain-specific knowledge and the quality of inferences that can be made by the algorithms that it uses.

 The currently implemented plain english markup pre-processor is : pml2sml.py.